mina126/first-project-SQL/README.md

 # Objective

-##What is the key pain point?
+## What is the key pain point?

--The data analysis team wants to identify the most significant global layoffs to analyze their impact on the job market and industry trends.
+ The data analysis team wants to identify the most significant global layoffs to analyze their impact on the job market and industry trends.

--What is the ideal solution?
+- What is the ideal solution?

--To create a dashboard that provides insights into global layoffs data, including:
+To create a dashboard that provides insights into global layoffs data, including:

--Total number of employees laid off
+- Total number of employees laid off

--Layoff percentage relative to total employees
+-  Layoff percentage relative to total employees

--Company name and industry
+-  Company name and industry

--Geographic location
+-  Geographic location

--Company funding amount
+-  Company funding amount

--This will help the analysis team make informed decisions about market trends and the impact of layoffs on various industries.
+ This will help the analysis team make informed decisions about market trends and the impact of layoffs on various industries.

 ##User Story